AlbertP3/FlashCards/README.md

 - emo_cap_fold: determines the quantile cap on both sides of the data distribution
 - csv_sniffer: allows use of custom separators eg. ';,'.
 Defaults to a comma if turned off
 - after_face: text to be displayed after *Language* cards range is exceeded
-- RECOMMENDATIONS: key-value pairs specyfing encouraging texts for recommend_new entries
+- recoms: key-value pairs specyfing encouraging texts for recommend_new entries
 - SOD files_list: faciliate switching by specifying files available to SOD.
 Skipped if empty
 - mistakes_review_interval_days - recommend the mistakes file to be reviewed each N days
 - hiding_tips - remove *pattern* from the displayed text by following the *policy*
 - post_actions - an action to be performed after pressing next_button on revision_summary.
 Example: create an *ephemeral* from mistakes
 - next_efc - on shortcut *next_efc* will load a recommended file by following the policy
+- sigenpat - defines pattern used for naming new *Revision* files.
+It is appended with NUM on creation

 ## ToDo